ammarkhomusi/ammarkhomusi/README.md

 <img src="https://komarev.com/ghpvc/?username=ammarkhomusi&style=plastic" />

 I'm a CSE undergraduate passionate programmer who loves to code.
 I am creatively curious and a self learner.
-I love exploring new technologies and currently learning new skills. <br>
+I enjoy embracing and adapting to new technologies and currently learning new skills. <br>

 - 🌱 I’m currently focusing on **FrontEnd Development** with focus on **UI/UX**.
-- 💬 UI and Front-End development is my passion.
-I am a fast learner and a driven developer.
-I enjoy embracing and adapting to new technologies.
 - ⚡ I love to travel and explore new places.
 Listening to music, gaming, and working out are the things that I like to spend my free time in.

 <br>